 ASRC Office Closure

-ASRC offices are closed to the general public as well as those employees without pre-approved access through at least Monday, March 29, 2021.
+ASRC offices remain closed to the general public as well as those employees without pre-approved access, though ASRC did begin a phased re-opening in late March of 2021.
 We appreciate everyone’s patience and understanding.

 COVID-19 Vaccination Schedule

 The COVID-19 vaccine is now available for anyone living or working in Alaska who is age 16 or older.
 The Pfizer vaccine is available to those age 12 and older.